 Rapid identification and withdrawal of the offending drug and transfer to a burn unit with aggressive supportive care are the most critical steps in management.

 Long-term ocular and genitourinary follow-up is vital in mitigating complications.

 Related topic: postacute sequelae of SJS and TEN

 73442001 – Stevens-Johnson syndrome

 - Erythema multiforme (EM) – Histologic features may not differentiate EM from SJS/TEN.
 Clinically, however, EM has characteristic target lesions (3 concentric colors that are round and well demarcated) that occur on the extremities more often than the trunk.
 Precipitating factors are usually infectious (typically herpes simplex virus) but may include medications.
 Lesions may be papular or vesicular but do not result in widespread desquamation.
 Note that EM is not considered within the same disease spectrum as SJS/TEN and confers no risk in progressing to TEN.
 Nikolsky sign is negative.
 Other implicated infections include influenza, hepatitis, Epstein-Barr viruses, Yersinia, tuberculosis, histoplasmosis, and coccidioidomycosis.

-- Mycoplasma pneumonia-induced rash and mucositis – Mucositis accompanied by no or mild cutaneous involvement, usually of vesicles or tense bullae secondary to mycoplasma infection.
+- RIME – Mucositis accompanied by no or mild cutaneous involvement, usually of vesicles or tense bullae secondary to mycoplasma or other infection.
 Oral and usually ocular mucositis is pronounced relative to skin findings.

 - Paraneoplastic pemphigus – Patients often have a history of previously diagnosed lymphoid malignancy such as chronic lymphocytic leukemia or lymphoma.
 This condition is generally present for longer than SJS.